CHAPTER 4163: ATOMIC ENERGY

 (E) “Utilization facility” means any equipment or device, except an atomic weapon, capable of making use of special nuclear materials in such quantity as to be of significance to the common defense and security, or in such manner as to affect the health and safety of the public, or peculiarly adapted for making use of atomic energy in such quantity as to be of significance to the common defense and security, or in such manner as to affect the health and safety of the public; or any important component part especially designed for such equipment or device.

-4163.02 Prohibiting production or possession of nuclear material without license.
+Section 4163.02 | Prohibiting production or possession of nuclear material without license.

-No person shall manufacture, construct, produce, transfer, acquire, or possess any special nuclear material, by-product material, production facility, or utilization facility or act as an operator of a production or utilization facility wholly within this state unless he has obtained whatever license or permit, if any, is required for engaging in the same type of activity by the Atomic Energy Act of 1954 of the United States or by any regulation issued thereunder.
+No person shall manufacture, construct, produce, transfer, acquire, or possess any special nuclear material, by-product material, production facility, or utilization facility or act as an operator of a production or utilization facility wholly within this state unless he has obtained whatever license or permit, if any, is required for engaging in the same type of activity by the Atomic Energy Act of 1954 of the United States or by any regulations issued thereunder.
 This section shall not prohibit or limit or require an additional license for the use of by-product materials for medical purposes by physicians licensed to practice medicine in this state.

-4163.03 State departments and agencies to conduct studies and recommend laws and rules.
+Section 4163.03 | State departments and agencies to conduct studies and recommend laws and rules.

 Each of the following departments and agencies of the state government shall initiate and pursue continuing studies as to the need, if any, for changes in the laws and rules administered by it that would arise from the presence within the state of special nuclear materials and by-product materials and from the operation herein of production or utilization facilities, and, on the basis of such studies, to make such recommendations for the enactment of laws or amendments to laws administered by it, and such proposals for amendments to the rules issued by it, as may appear necessary and appropriate: